kraasch/globe/README.md

 List of things to do

-  - [ ] update data and show current data into display automatically.
+  - [ ] make sure every data in the display is read in automatically.
+  - [ ] data in display updates on interval.
   - [ ] provide an option for an update interval of all displayed data.

 List of things done